Ralph Brancaccio: Manhole cover printing

-The note-worthy print-maker Ralph Brancaccio a conceptual artist from New York, began a body of work known as "A Visual Travel Dairy" in 1990.
-He has printed in over thirty countries but only makes three prints per plate (manhole cover).
+The note-worthy print maker Ralph Brancaccio, a conceptual artist from New York, began a body of work known as "A Visual Travel Dairy" in 1990.
+He has printed in over thirty countries, but he only makes three prints per plate (manhole cover).

 [It] was not until his late twenties that he realized art would be his life's work.
 In the spring of 1990, he tested the idea in New York City on East Forty-fifth Street and Third Avenue.
 The manhole cover became his printing plate.
 Sometimes he prints the entire cover, or sometimes he reproduces particular elements from its design.
 The pivotal act that cemented this decision was a series of five manhole cover prints titled, " Mandela : a man and his Freedom" from Basel, Switzerland.

 He signs his prints with the exact street address, city, and country in which the cover was found as well as the date it was printed are recorded.
 According to David Galloway, the results are documents of a particular culture at a particular time, but they are also and unmistakably "Brancaccio's."
-For those who have encountered these bright, witty monoprints, the manhole will never be the same.
+For those who have encountered these monoprints, the manhole will never be the same.
 Here are quite simply artists whose idiom changes the way we see our day-today environment: Dan Flavin's neon tubes, David Hockney's swimming pools and Daniel Buren's stripes have long since exerted such an impact.
-In sensitizing us to the art beneath our feet, Ralph Branaccio is thus in the best of company.
 Brancaccio has stated that, “By putting myself at people’s feet, I bring beauty up to their level which causes them to look down.”